Agnibaan

-Agnibaan (Agni - Fire, Baan - Arrow, lit.
-Arrow of fire), produced by Agnikul Cosmos in Chennai, India, is a mobile launch system currently under development.
+Agnibaan (Sanskrit, ISO: Agni 'Fire', Bāṇa 'Arrow', lit.
+'Arrow of Fire') is a three-stage small-lift launch system currently under development, produced by AgniKul Cosmos in Chennai, Tamil Nadu, India.
 It is capable of placing a 100 kg (220 lb) satellite into a 700 km (430 mi) orbit.
 The rocket will be 18 meters long with a diameter of 1.3 meters and a lift-off mass of 14,000 kg (31,000 lb).
-The rocket is supposed to be manufactured by 3D printing as a whole.
-The Agnibaan rocket has three stages.
 The first stage is powered by seven Agnilet engines.
 The second stage is powered by the same Agnilet engine which will have a larger nozzle than the sea level nozzle to optimize it for vacuum.

+Design

 Engines

-Agnibaan will use clustered engines on the first stage in various configurations depending upon the payload.
+Agnibaan will use clustered engines in various configurations in the first stage, depending on the payload.
 It will also use a vacuum optimized version of the Agnilet in the second stage.
-These engines use liquid oxygen and Kerosene as its oxidizer and fuel.
-The first stage of the Agnibaan is powered by 7 Agnite engines, each with a thrust of 25 kN (yet to be tested) at sea level.
+These engines use liquid oxygen and kerosene as the oxidizer and fuel.
+The first stage of the Agnibaan is powered by 7 Agnilet engines, each with a thrust of 25 kN (yet to be tested) at sea level.